 Unemployment and Workless Households

-Among households with only people aged 16+ years, the percentage of workless households was lower at 17.1% and the percentage of working households was higher at 51.9%.
-This was even more marked when examining households with only people aged 16-64 years as 15.8% were workless households and 53.9% were working households.
+Among households with only people aged 16+ years, the percentage of workless households is 11.5% and the percentage of working households is 45.0%.
+Households with only people aged 16-64 years as 10.3% were workless households and 47.3% were working households.

 Compared with benchmark